 --partition=ssky-ucb-rcops,ssky,ssky-preemptable.
 If your first choice of partition is not available, the next partition in the list will be attempted, and so on.

 General and preemptable access for all Summit users¶

 All Summit users, including condo contributors, can run jobs to either general-access (e.g.,

 ssky) partitions or preemptable (e.g.,

 ssky-preemptable) partitions.
-Jobs submitted to the
+Jobs using the

 ssky-preemptable partition may run on any

-To submit a job to
+To run a job to

 ssky, users would simply change the “partition” flag in their job script or interactive job command to either

 --partition=ssky-preemptable.
 Other flags in their job script would remain the same, though users may want to tweak flags or recompile code (optimized for AVX-512) per the specifications of